HL7/davinci-dtr/input/pagecontent/underlying_technologies.md

 Clinical systems SHALL use the specification defined by [US Core](http://www.hl7.org/fhir/us/core/) in exchanging information with payers.
 Implementers should be familiar with this specification.

 ### Clinical Decision Support Hooks
-Clinical systems and payer systems SHALL use the specification and workflows defined by [Clinical Decision Support (CDS) Hooks](https://cds-hooks.hl7.org) Hooks to initiate [Coverage Requirements Discovery (CRD)](http://hl7.org/fhir/us/davinci-crd/).
+Clinical systems and payer systems SHALL use the specification and workflows defined by [Clinical Decision Support (CDS) Hooks](https://cds-hooks.hl7.org) to initiate [CRD](http://hl7.org/fhir/us/davinci-crd/).
 Implementers should be familiar with this specification.

 ### Coverage Requirements Discovery
 Clinical systems SHOULD use the specification and workflows defined by [Coverage Requirements Discovery (CRD)](http://hl7.org/fhir/us/davinci-crd/) to initiate DTR functionality with payers, where it is appropriate.
 Implementers should be familiar with this specification.

 ### SMART on FHIR
 Client systems conformant to this IG SHALL also serve as a [SMART on FHIR](http://hl7.org/fhir/smart-app-launch) client.
-This is to allow DTR functionality to be invoked outside of regular EMR clinical workflows using a SMART on FHIR app to provide a consistent way of evaluating payer rules and documentation requirements across EHR implementations.
+This is to allow DTR functionality to be invoked outside of regular EHR clinical workflows using a SMART on FHIR app to provide a consistent way of evaluating payer rules and documentation requirements across EHR implementations.
 As such client implementers will also need to be familiar with the [SMART on FHIR](http://hl7.org/fhir/smart-app-launch) specification.
 Payer implementers only need to be familiar with the SMART on FHIR specification if they plan to develop SMART apps for launch by CDS Hooks or other purposes.

 ### Structured Data Capture
 Clinical systems SHALL use the specification and workflows defined by [Structured Data Capture (SDC)](http://hl7.org/fhir/us/sdc/) to initiate DTR functionality with the payers.
 Implementers should be familiar with this specification.